boruchk/Tangelo-Magic-Hand/README.md

 the next problem is that esp32 support on non-arduino idea is poor.
 The lib for arduino is too big anyways so this repository started as an effort to trim-down the extensive esp32 framework from arduino core and also make it work specifically on the XIAOesp32S3 board I got from Amazon, which is tiny and relatively cheap.
-ANd that's where I am right now!
+That's where I am right now!

 ## Roadmap:
 | progress                                                                                                                | Implemented            |